A Visit to the Heart Rhythm Clinic, Electrophysiology Clinic, EP Clinic or Arrhythmia Clinic

-Next, you might undergo a series of tests.
-These could include an electrocardiogram (ECG) to check the electrical activity of your heart, a Holter monitor to record your heart's activity over 24-48 hours, or an event monitor to catch irregular rhythms that don't happen daily.
-Sometimes, an echocardiogram is done later to take an ultrasound picture of your heart, taking a closer look at its structure and function.
+Following this, you may undergo a number of diagnostic tests.
+These could include an electrocardiogram (ECG), which assesses the electrical activity of your heart, or a Holter monitor, which records your heart’s activity continuously over 24 to 48 hours.
+In some cases, an event monitor may be used to capture irregular rhythms that occur less frequently.
+Occasionally, an echocardiogram is arranged at a later stage to provide an ultrasound image of your heart, allowing us to examine its structure and function more closely.

 Common symptoms assessed